 Gauthier only wanted to offer these pieces their legitimate place in the collective memory.
 "I gave myself this brief and touching parenthesis," he said in a radio interview.

-From the first days of 2019, Daniel embarked on the making of two new albums: Someone and Altitude 16425.
-He acquired new equipment and instruments in order to achieve the sound result he hoped for.
-Being busy with the schedule of his daily work, he invests all these free time over 2 years in producing them.
+From the first days of 2019, Daniel embarked on the production of two new albums: Someone and Altitude 16425.
+He acquired new equipment and instruments in order to have the sound result he hoped for.
+Being taken by the schedule of his daily work, he invests all his free time spread over 2 years to produce them.

 It is on July 1, 2021 that the two albums are officially launched.

 You have to strike the iron when it is hot, it seems.
 So, from the beginning of 2022, the idea germinates in Daniel's mind on the creation of a new opus which will accompany the release of a biography on his life and his journey, which is atypical to say the least.
 This biography will relate his 50 years of perseverance in the shadows.
 The biography is being written by the renowned columnist Raymond Sérini from Nice, France.
 He is internationally recognized for his numerous writings on progressive rock.

 The album, whose final artistic direction is not yet known at the time of this writing, should be called "Conclusion".
 Daniel, for the moment, thinks of an instrumental concept.